atgreen/s2i-confd/README.md

   changes in vault

 - etc etc

+Tower is just used here as an example.
+It's your shell script, so `curl` to anything you like.

 s2i-confd works with OpenShift's s2i tooling to produce fully-baked confd container images based on configury store in a git repo.
 See